preseries/django-davinci-crawling/davinci_crawling/example/bovespa/README.md

 }
 ```

-### Obtain all the new accounts keyed into the system after a specific date
+### Obtain all the new accounts keyed into the system after a specific date [QueryDate]

 To solve this query we use the API endpoint `/bovespa/company-acccount/search`